Washington Should Reject a Fiduciary-Only Rule.

 Best Interest rules protect people more than ever before by increasing disclosures and potential conflicts of interest when seeking guidance from financial professionals.

-It makes no sense for the U.S. Department of Labor to propose a regulation like fiduciary-only, which would limit people’s access to financial guidance while Congress and states are increasing retirement options and protections.
+It makes no sense for the U.S. Department of Labor to propose a regulation like fiduciary-only, which would limit people’s access to financial education and recommendations while Congress and states are increasing retirement options and protections.
+Fiduciaries often require account holders to maintain minimum balances starting as high as $100,000 which is more than many working-class Americans have in retirement savings.

 The Department’s regulation was rejected in 2016.
 It shut out access for millions of Americans and could increase the racial wealth gap by 20% for Black and Hispanic Americans.